dfenerski/ui5-sample-native-state/README.md

 1. The issue of the magic strings `.setProperty('/object/prop)` is that they are very easy to get wrong.
 One wrong letter means you are writing changes to non-existent objects.
 This gets amplified if it's done inline, at random places, with no cohesion.

 2. The issue of working with the reference of the data is twofold.
 You have to make sure the reference does not break, or the writes will stop working.
 And for every change, no matter how tiny, you have to `updateBindings`.
-It's like going after a mosquito with a cannon.
+It's like going after a fly with a cannon.
 It sure can get the job done but is it really needed?

-To address 1): we could create a bunch of setters (all setters that the app uses), put them in some place special & only call those methods when we need state change.
+To address 1): we could create a bunch of setters (all setters that the app uses), put them in some place special and only call those methods when we need state change.
 Furthermore, commonly used strings can be made constants to further decrease the chance of mistyping.

-To address 2): We can store the reference some place safe & control the access to the model so it does not break.
+To address 2): We can store the reference some place safe and control the access to the model so it does not break.
 Furthermore, for smaller updates we can use the typed setters so no major model refreshes are needed.

 If we combine the two points above in a single class, it will very much look like an [adapter](https://en.wikipedia.org/wiki/Adapter_pattern).
 Essentially, we would be defining a contract, an API for ourselves, for propagating state changes to a native `JSONModel`.